 By Tim Lambert Early Epidemics At different times in history, terrible pandemics have swept parts of the world killing millions of people.
 The best known is the Black Death of the 14th century but epidemics were nothing new in Europe.
 In 430 BC Athens was struck by an epidemic of an unknown disease, which devastated… Continue reading A Brief History of Epidemics

-A Brief History of Hanging
+A Brief History of Fascist Italy

 A Brief History of Pirates